apache/mxnet/example/sparse/readme.md

 ## Model Parallel

-The example demonstrates the basic usage of `group2ctxs` in `Module`, which allows part of model on cpu and another part of model on gpu.
+The example demonstrates the basic usage of `group2ctxs` in `Module`, which allows one part of the model trained on cpu and the other on gpu..

 - `python matrix_factorization_model_parallel.py --num-gpus 2`